 I could type more but it would be gushing.
 FM does an incredible job on these V8 conversions.
 I’m smitten.
 Thanks for the ride Keith!

-We went back to the shop and my attention turned to FM’s new NA project car.
-It… has a name.
-I missed it.
-It might have been called “Bug”?
-I’m ashamed for not remembering, but it’s their newest shop project using a car they’ve had around for a long time.
+We went back to the shop and my attention turned to FM’s new NA project car – Captain Bob.
+Bob is their newest shop project using a car they’ve had around for a long time.

 I’m not giving more details about it except for my own small contribution to it.

 Keith contacted me a month ago asking for a set of custom gauges to go in the new project’s cluster.
 He wanted them to be based on the Stack vintage dial design with a rotated tach face and the logo on the large gauges.
 The purpose is to match the auxiliary Stack gauges being installed throughout.

 The font, the scale size and quantity, the text placement… everything is as exact as I could make it.
 And I even hand delivered and installed the gauges.
 I hope the various journalists like them.

 And after installing the gauges, Harriet and I left to continue our little summer road trip and eventually go back home.

 Without a V8 in Ramona.
 For now.

 A BILLION thanks to Keith, Travis, Jeremy, and everyone else who showed me and my little girl around and put up with us crashing your work day.
 I’m looking forward to doing it again!